"I know and I've always felt for Canada that we recognize that diversity is a great source of strength."

 Weeks for the Animals

-Because of Coronavirus, we are moving dates TBA.
+Because of COVID19, we are moving dates TBA in accordance with guidelines.

 There’s something about the outside of a horse that is good for the inside of a man.”